FIRE Calculator - Financial Independence Retire Early FIRE Calculator

 FIRE Calculator - Guide to Financial Independence

 FIRE stands for Financial Independence, Retire Early.
-It is a lifestyle movement focused on aggressive saving and investing to build a portfolio large enough to sustain your living expenses indefinitely, allowing you to retire much earlier than the traditional age of 60-65.
+It is a lifestyle movement focused on aggressive saving and investing to build a portfolio large enough to sustain your living expenses indefinitely, allowing you to retire much earlier than the traditional age of 60–65.
+The core idea is to save a large percentage of your income (typically 50–70%), invest it wisely in diversified assets, and reach a point where your investment returns can cover all your living expenses without needing a salary.

-FIRE Number Formula
+How to Calculate Your FIRE Number — Formula Explained

 Using the 4% rule:

-FIRE Number = Annual Expenses × 25
+FIRE Number = Annual Expenses at FIRE × 25

 Where: